-We expect to use the additional net proceeds, including any proceeds from the exercise of the overallotment option, to invest in interest-bearing, short-term investment grade securities or money-market accounts that are consistent with our intention to maintain our qualification as a REIT, pending use for general corporate purposes.
+Pending these uses, we intend to invest the net proceeds in interest-bearing, short-term investment grade securities or money-market accounts that are consistent with our intention to maintain our qualification as a REIT.
 Such investments may include, for example, government and government agency certificates, interest-bearing bank deposits and mortgage loan participations.
+In the event that the underwriters exercise any or all of their over-allotment, we expect to use the additional net proceeds for general corporate purposes, which may from time to time include investments in hotels and other assets consistent with our investment policies.